str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 > 3. We will provide some margin of error in grading the size of your 'Explored' set, but it should be close to the results provided by our reference implementation.
 > 4. The above are just to keep your results consistent with our test cases.

+---
 ### Exercises
 The following exercises will require you to implement several kinds of bidirectional searches.
+The benefits of these algorithms over uninformed or unidirectional search are more clearly seen on larger graphs.
+As such, during grading, we will evaluate your performance on the map of Atlanta [OpenStreetMap](http://wiki.openstreetmap.org) included in this assignment.

 For these exercises, we recommend you take a look at the following resources.

 1. [A Star meets Graph Theory](https://github.gatech.edu/omscs6601/assignment_2/raw/master/resources/A%20Star%20meets%20Graph%20Theory.pdf)
 2. [Applications of Search](https://github.gatech.edu/omscs6601/assignment_2/raw/master/resources/Applications%20of%20Search.pdf)